-On Tuesday 28th May the Forest of Bowland AONB will be running a series of Tramper taster sessions along the Birch Hills Trail at Gisburn Forest & Stocks near Slaidburn.
+On Tuesday 28th May the Forest of Bowland National Landscape will be running a series of Tramper taster sessions along the Birch Hills Trail at Gisburn Forest & Stocks near Slaidburn.

 Trampers are specially designed, all-terrain, four-wheel drive electric buggies, which can be used on country tracks, mud and grass.
 Trampers can help people who have difficulty walking, or who may be disabled, to experience the countryside and to accompany friends and family on suitable routes.